-The idea of student loan debt can be pretty terrifying — especially considering the average 2016 college graduate left school owing more than $37,000 for their education.
+The idea of student loan debt can be pretty terrifying — especially considering the student loan debt for a college graduate in 2017 was nearly $40,000.

-For the 2016-17 academic year, here’s how much it costs to attend college:
+For the 2018-19 academic year, here’s how much it costs to attend college, on average:

 Federal student loans can be a great way for students to get help paying for school, but they don’t always cover the entire cost, and depending on the college, students are graduating with tens of thousands of dollars in debt — with no chance of paying it off anytime soon.